dotlang/language/README.md

 ## Tuple

-**Semantice**: As a product type, this data type is used to defined a set of coherent variables of different types.
+**Semantice**: As a product type, this data type is used to defined a set of coherent bindings of different types.

 **Syntax**: